ada-lyn/ada-lyn.github.io/index.md

 If there was no herding behaviour effect, we would expect a uniform cloud centered at $[c_{avg},c_{avg}]$, where $c_{avg}$ is the average country difference, as calculated in the previous section.
 If herding behaviour is present, we still expect a point cloud centered at $[c_{avg},c_{avg}]$, but there will be a positive correlation between the first rating and the average rating.

+**IMAGE HERDING GREEN**

+We see that there are some samples where the first vote is not a whole number.
+This is because the date does not contain hour and minute, so sometimes there are multiple ratings occuring on the first date.
+Our algorithm calculates the average of those.

+In order to avoid this, we filter our resulting dataset to only contain integer first votes.
+(Sometimes we will probably include datapoints where the multiple first-day votes average to a whole number, but this is very unlikely with increasing number of first day votes)

+**IMAGE HERDING BLUE**

+Visual inspection of the regression slope shows that it is strictly positive.
+The confidence bands of the seaborn plot do not include a line $f(x) = c$, so we can conclude that there is herding behaviour.

+Does it change if we use different bounds ?

+**IMAGE HERDING OTHER BOUNDS**

+For some windows of number of reviews, there is a higher correlation.

+Now, let us show the effect in details for some specific products

 ### By User